KarrLab/wc_env_manager/docs/tutorial_developers.rst

                 [[[ports]]]
                     8888 = 8888

+    * Configure all credentials required by the packages and tools used by the container.
+These should be installed in config (`*.cfg`) files that can be accessed by `wc-env-manager`. `~/.wc` is a standard location for whole-cell config files.
+Failure to install credentials will likely generate `Authentication error` exceptions.

 Third, use the following command to use *wc_env* to construct a network of Docker containers.::

   wc-env-manager container build